You are here: Home > Section on Macromolecular Recognition and Assembly

 - Donald C. Rau, PhD, Head, Section on Macromolecular Recognition and Assembly

-Our basic goal is to elucidate the coupling of the forces, structure, and dynamics of biologically important complexes and assemblies.
+Our goal is to elucidate the coupling of the thermodynamics with structure of biologically important complexes and assemblies.
 The next challenge in structural biology is to understand the physics of interactions between molecules in aqueous solution.
-The ability to take advantage of the increasing number of available protein and nucleic acid structures will depend critically on establishing the link between structures and energies.
-A fundamental and quantitative knowledge of intermolecular forces is necessary for understanding the strength and specificity of interactions among biologically important macromolecules that control cellular function and for rationally designing agents that can effectively compete with those interactions associated with disease.
-We directly measure forces between biological macromolecules in macroscopic condensed arrays using osmotic stress and x-ray scattering.
-Our results have shown that experimentally measured forces at close spacings are different from those predicted by current, conventionally accepted theories.
-We interpret the observed forces as indicating a dominating contribution from water-structuring energetics.
+The ability to take advantage of an increasing number of available protein and nucleic acid structures will depend critically on establishing the link between structures and interaction energies.
+A fundamental and quantitative knowledge of intermolecular forces is necessary to understand the strength and specificity of interactions among biologically important macromolecules that control cellular function and to rationally design agents that can effectively compete with such interactions when associated with disease.
+Our results have shown that, when two molecules are very close, experimentally measured forces are different from those predicted by current, conventionally accepted theories.
+We have interpreted the observed forces as indicating the dominating contribution from water-structuring energetics.

 Our practical goal is to apply the lessons from direct force measurements to the recognition and assembly reactions that control cellular processes.
 DNA assembly and compaction is a universal feature of cell biology.
-The DNA in sperm nuclei is packed densely enough that interhelical spacings can be directly measured by x-ray scattering.
-During vertebrate spermatogenesis, chromatin is dramatically reorganized in developing spermatids through replacement of histones with protamines to achieve compact DNA packaging.
-Given that DNA repair is absent in sperm, dense packaging of DNA in sperm nuclei is considered necessary to protect the DNA against damage by mutagens and reactive oxidizing species (ROS).
-DNA damage has been shown to correlate with infertility and likely to contribute to miscarriages and birth defects.
-A current objective is to establish correlations among the DNA packaging density in sperm nuclei, protamine dysfunction, and DNA damage.
+We are investigating two systems in which DNA is packed to liquid crystalline densities.
+DNA in vertebrate sperm nuclei is organized differently from any other eukaryotic cell.
+DNA is spontaneously compacted into closely packed hexagonal arrays by arginine-rich peptides called protamines.
+Given that DNA repair is absent from sperm, it is thought that dense packaging of DNA in sperm nuclei is necessary to protect the genome against damage by mutagens and reactive oxidizing species (ROS).
+DNA damage has been linked to infertility and likely contributes to miscarriages and birth defects.
+Our knowledge of intermolecular forces, in general, and DNA packing, in particular, helps elucidate the protamine dysfunctions that cause DNA packaging defects in sperm.
+The DNA in several viruses is also close packed, but such helices are strongly repulsive.
+We have been investigating the impact of closer packing on DNA injection and consequent infection.

 DNA packaging in sperm nuclei